wagner-rodeski/W-Rodeski-Data-Science-Repository/README.md

 # Here you'll find my personal Data Science content repository
 It's a miscellaneous!

-There are books
+There are books.
-There are links
+There are links.
-There are codes
+There are codes.
-There are all sort of good stuff
+There are all sort of good stuff.

 Make yourself at home!